RobotLocomotion/drake-ros/bazel_ros2_rules/README.md

 ## Platform support

-These rules require ROS 2 Humble distributions on Ubuntu Jammy 22.04 and onwards.
+These rules require ROS 2 Jazzy distributions on Ubuntu Noble 24.04 and onwards.

 ## Usage